 Is Kagentinstruct Safe?

-Use Kagentinstruct with some caution.
 Kagentinstruct is a software tool with a Nerq Trust Score of 54.0/100 (D), based on 4 independent data dimensions.
-Below the recommended threshold of 70.
 Maintenance: 0/100.
 Popularity: 0/100.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-04-05.
+Last updated: n/a.
 Machine-readable data (JSON).

 Is Kagentinstruct safe?